 As for foreign policy, Bolsonaro, like Trump, took a highly nationalistic approach on the campaign trail.
 He gave voice to Brazilian concerns over China’s acquisitions in the country in a typically forthright manner, claiming: “China isn’t buying in Brazil.
 It’s buying Brazil”.

-However, since being elected, Bolsonaro has adopted a far more pragmatic approach, doubtless reflecting China’s position as Brazil’s largest trading partner and by far its largest export market.6 As Mackie points out, “Brazil has far more to lose than China from any breakdown in relations”.
+However, since being elected, Bolsonaro has adopted a far more pragmatic approach, doubtless reflecting China’s position as Brazil’s largest trading partner and by far its largest export market.5 As Mackie points out, “Brazil has far more to lose than China from any breakdown in relations”.

 Can markets rally further?
 Alt says a neutral stance is appropriate overall in fixed income given the uncertainty over economic and fiscal policy, although he believes investors could look to add exposure during any sell-offs.
 In addition, Alt believes the central bank has come to the end of its monetary loosening cycle, having reduced interest rates to a record low of 6.5 per cent in March.6

 Alt adds there may be opportunities in the inflation-linked market, given that the levels of inflation implied in the market are historically low.
 “Disappointments on the fiscal side, or developments in the external environment, such as trade concerns or a stronger dollar, could push inflation higher,” says Alt.